adriandarian/spectra/website/guide/getting-started.md

 # Getting Started

-md2jira is a production-grade CLI tool for synchronizing markdown documentation with Jira.
+spectra is a production-grade CLI tool for synchronizing markdown documentation with Jira.
 Write your epic docs in markdown, sync to Jira automatically.

-## Why md2jira?
+## Why spectra?

 Managing Jira issues through the web interface is slow and tedious.
 Developers prefer working with markdown files that can be: